sickozell/SickoCV/README.md

 Otherwise if WA is set to max(200) and WR is set to 0, WRN output will act as simple toggle switch with no buffer feature.

 #### Right-click Menu
-- Initialize On Start: discards previous module state on VCV restart
+- **Initialize On Start**: discards previous module state on VCV restart
-- Disable Unarm: this disables unarm feature
+- **Disable Unarm**: this disables unarm feature
-- WRN Inversion (trigs only): inverts WRN output behavior when used with triggers.
+- **WRN Inversion** (trigs only): inverts WRN output behavior when used with triggers.
 It can be useful when INs are feeded by sequencers trigs and WRN Outs connected to a led midi controller.
 With this option enabled when there's no routing leds will stay off, when routing leds will stay on and whenn a trig is received led will be turned off for 100ms.

 Here below is one example of bToggler+ usage.
 The MIDI>GATE module is connected to a programmable Led Midi controller and receives buttonpresses from it.
 The GATE>MIDI module send back triggers incoming from the sequencer to the controller, turning on and off the corresponding led buttons only when triggers are actually routed to drum modules.
 Routing rules are the same of previous example.